 On December 31 2004, The Investment Promotion Act 2004 became law.
-The principal purpose for the new law is to:- promote and facilitate investment by assisting investors in obtaining the licenses necessary to invest and by providing other assistance and incentives and related purposes.
-108
+The principal purpose for the new law is to:- promote and facilitate investment by assisting investors in obtaining the licenses necessary to invest and by providing other assistance and incentives and related purposes.108 promote and facilitate Investment in Kenya."109 The Act has also established The National Investment Council whose mandate among others is to:- promote co-operation between the public and private sectors in the formulation and implementation of government policies relating to the economy and investment, to advise government and government agencies on ways to increase investment and economic growth in Kenya110

 The Act has provided for two important institutions.
 The Kenya Investment Authority (KIA) which has replaced the Investment Promotion Centre (IPC), hitherto responsible for promoting investment activities among the foreign investors.
-Its overall mandate is "to promote and facilitate Investment in Kenya."
-The Act has also established The National Investment Council whose mandate among others is to:-
+Its overall mandate is "to